 5.2.
-Penn Faculty, Management and Supervisors:
+Penn Faculty, Management, Supervisors & Athletic Trainers:

 - 5.2.1.
 Implement this program with employees or students under their supervision. - 5.2.2.
 Assess or request assessment of locations or tasks where heat related illness may occur. - 5.2.3.
 Provide adequate supervision and/or implement buddy system to monitor employees for onset of heat illness symptoms. - 5.2.4.
-Identify those who require training and contact EHRS to schedule.
+Identify those who require training and contact EHRS to schedule. - 5.2.5.
+Develop a Heat Emergency Action Plan and train those responsible for implementing it.